The 20 Best Books About Thailand to Read Before You Go

 6. Thailand: A Short History by David Wyatt

-This is the book most experts recommend when you want to get the big picture.
-It’s detailed, well-written, and covers everything from ancient kingdoms to modern politics.
-Not a light beach read, but worth it if you’re curious.
+This is the book most experts and academics recommend when you want the big picture.
+It’s thorough, well-written, and covers everything from ancient kingdoms to modern politics without ever feeling like a textbook.
+Not a light beach read, but absolutely worth it if you’re genuinely curious about the country you’re visiting.

 Thailand: A Short History